djangoadvent/djangoadvent-articles/1.3/on_delete.rst

 So be forewarned: the next time you delete half of your production database, there'll be one less excuse for it.

-.. [#] Double points for a quote reconstructed from memory and taken out of context (but used with permission).
-If my memory serves, Malcolm was discussing bulk-deletion performance at the time, not customizing cascade-delete.
+.. [#] Double points for a quote both reconstructed from memory and taken out of context (but used with permission).
+If memory serves, Malcolm was discussing bulk-deletion performance at the time, not customizing cascade-delete.
 Of course, in the process we've `fixed the performance issue, too`_.